One injured in shooting at bank on Jefferson Highway, police searching for 2 suspects

 Sources said the person who was shot was taken to the hospital with non-life-threatening injuries.

-BRPD officers are stationed around the area searching for the people who ran.
+BRPD officers are stationed around the area searching for the people who ran, who BRPD said are not considered armed or dangerous.
 Police have shut down multiple roads, including portions of Lobdell Avenue, as they canvas the area.
 Helicopters and K-9 officers are also searching.

 While responding to the shooting, two BRPD units crashed into one another at the intersection of Goodwood Boulevard and E. Airport Avenue.
 One officer suffered a minor injury.